-Museums with small volumes of loans tend to lend more objects than they borrow, but those with higher volumes of loans tend to borrow more than they lend.
-Generally, for both loans out and in, the majority of museums lend or borrow fewer objects, whilst a few museums lend or borrow significantly more – so the medians for both types of loan are significantly less than the means: a median of 50 objects lent and 100 borrowed, compared to a mean of 159 lent and 200 borrowed.
-But do bear in mind the maximums: 3,000 objects lent and 1,000 borrowed.
+Museums with small volumes of loans tend to lend more objects than they borrow, but those with higher volumes of loans tend to borrow more than they lend (with one notable exception).
+Generally, for both loans out and in, the majority of museums lend or borrow fewer objects, whilst a few museums lend or borrow significantly more – so the medians for both types of loan are significantly less than the means: a median of 47 objects lent and 100 borrowed, compared to a mean of 188 lent and 216 borrowed.
+But do bear in mind the maximums: 3,000 objects lent and 1,006 borrowed.

 Time taken to enter data